 Enterprises can take a few different approaches when making their move to the cloud.
 These can be broadly categorized as:

-Lift and Shift: In this approach the entire on-premise software stack is replicated on the cloud to take advantage of the shift from CapEx to OpEx.
+Lift and Shift: In this approach, the entire on-premise software stack is replicated on the cloud to take advantage of the shift from CapEx to OpEx.
 This approach is a great way to get started and experiment on the cloud without a very significant upfront investment.
 The downside is that it does not take advantage of cloud features such as separation of compute and storage, autoscaling, and other cost optimizations.

 Lift and Reshape: True generic cloud computing is adopted, and is a minimum requirement for success with big data on the cloud.
 As organizations mature, they will be able to take a workload-driven approach to take advantage of the cloud’s elasticity.
 IT moves from estimating and provisioning for ‘what-if’ scenarios to a facilitator of business outcomes.
 However, technologies and tools in the big data space are continuously evolving, and it becomes very cumbersome to support all users and multiple use cases as new users are onboarded.

-Autonomous Cloud Data Platform: This approach builds on top of lift and reshape by adding advanced features built specifically to optimize costs and cloud computing for big data operations.
+Autonomous Cloud Data Platform: This approach builds on top of the lift and reshapes by adding advanced features built specifically to optimize costs and cloud computing for big data operations.
 Using a combination of heuristics and machine learning, big data cloud automation ensures workload continuity, the best performance, and the greatest cost savings.
 Automation of lower-level tasks makes engineering teams less reactive and more focused on improving business outcomes.

 Several successful companies have leveraged Qubole’s cloud-native data platform to transition to the cloud, and successfully use big data to improve business outcomes.